 They’ve been a legal requirement for landlords in England and Wales since October 2008, yet they appear to be as much of a mystery as they’ve ever been.

-An EPC is primarily meant to benefit tenants.
-But if tenants are 1) unaware they exist 2) uninterested when they’re made aware they exist 3) confused by the technicoloured document when they’re looking at it – then the question has to be asked, who’s actually benefiting here?
-Someone’s Louis Vutton pockets, that’s whose.
+An EPC is primarily meant to benefit tenants because it gives them some indication of how energy efficient a property is, which can ultimately effect the cost of certain utility bills.
+However, if tenants are 1) unaware they exist 2) uninterested when they’re made aware they exist 3) confused by the technicolor document they’re looking at it, then the question has to be asked, who’s actually benefiting here?

 My problem is that the Government introduced a law which the main beneficiaries are, in general, completely oblivious to.
 What’s the bloody point?
 Riddle me that, Batman.

-The way I see it is, EPCs are a good idea in principle, but a good idea without understanding or acknowledgement is a terrible idea.
+The way I see it is, EPCs are a good idea in principle, but a good idea without understanding or acknowledgement is pointless.

 What’s the solution?
 No idea, because I don’t know what the actual problem is.
-I’m not sure if tenants are generally unaware of the programme and consequently require educating, or whether tenants generally don’t give a shit about the energy efficiency of a property they’re temporarily renting.
+I’m not sure if tenants are generally unaware of the EPCs and consequently require educating, or because tenants, by and large, don’t consider energy efficiency at the top of the priority list when looking for rental accommodation.
 Either way, tenants don’t seem to be paying much attention, yet we’re still paying for the bloody things.
-Granted, EPC’s cost about £55 and they last for 10 years, but it’s the principle, innit.
+Granted, EPC’s cost about £55 and they last for 10 years so they’re hardly going to break the bank, but it’s the principle, innit.